iamatypeofwalrus/shim/README.md

 # Shim
-Shim is a thin layer between the Lambda API Gateway integrations and the standard library `http.Handler` interface.
+Shim is a thin layer between API Gateway integration requests via Lambda and the standard library `http.Handler` interface.
 It allows you to write plain ol' Go and run it on Lambda with minimal modifications.

-Bring your own router.
+Bring your own router!

 ## Usage
 ### Cloudformation